 PLEASE NOTE: SALTERS' HALL IS CLOSED UNTIL FURTHER NOTICE DUE TO THE LOCKDOWN FOR COVID-19.
 WE WILL LET YOU KNOW AS SOON AS POSSIBLE WHEN THE HALL WILL RE-OPEN.
-EVENTS HAVE BEEN CANCELLED UNTIL 25 MAY.
+EVENTS HAVE BEEN CANCELLED UNTIL FURTHER NOTICE.

 The role of Livery Companies